spinnaker/spinnaker.github.io/guides/developer/provider-setups/aws-dev-setup.md

         apt-get -y install git curl netcat redis-server openjdk-8-jdk emacs awscli python2.7 python-pip
         ```

-    * Up the storage snapshot size to ~100GB
+    * Increase the storage snapshot size to ~100GB
     * For tags, add key: "Name" with value: "SpinnakerDev", to help identify it after creation
     * Select the previously created `SpinnakerDev` security group you just created
     * Click "Launch", select the key pair you just created (or another you can use for SSH), and hit "Launch Instances"